Winners of the duPont-Columbia Award (2025), the Selden Ring for Investigative Reporting (2025) and the Polk Award (2021, 2023 and 2024)

 Reva and David Logan Distinguished Chair in Investigative Journalism

-David Barstow leads the Investigative Reporting Program at the UC Berkeley Graduate School of Journalism.
+David Barstow leads the Investigative Reporting Program at UC Berkeley Journalism.
 He is a former senior writer at The New York Times and the first reporter to ever win four Pulitzer Prizes.

 View faculty profile